-The proposal for public funding has changed since the previous resubmission (1342.4), and is presented in Table 1 (applicant highlighted changes with previous submission in red).
-The applicant has requested a fee of \$5,085 per service, and the current resubmission did not request any confidential pricing or fee arrangement.
+The proposal for public funding was changed since the previous resubmission (1342.4), and is presented in Table 2 (applicant-highlighted changes with the previous submission are in red text).
+The resubmission requested a fee of \$5,085 per service, and did not request any confidential pricing or fee arrangement.